-To obtain enough raw materials to produce plasma products, millions of liters of plasma are needed annually.
+To obtain enough raw materials to produce plasma products, tens of millions of liters of plasma are needed annually.
 Some of the plasma is obtained by separating plasma from red blood cells after whole blood donation, for example at a Red Cross Blood Drive.
 This plasma is called “recovered plasma” because the goal of the blood collection organization it to obtain red cells and platelets, and plasma is a by-product.
 Another type of plasma for fractionation, called “source plasma,” is generated by dedicated plasma collection centers, which collect plasma from donors through plasmapheresis machines (these machines extract whole blood from the donor, keep the plasma and return the red cells to him/her).
-In the United States and a few other countries, plasma donors receive a cash compensation for their time and efforts as they may donate frequently, while whole blood donors are encouraged to donate by means of a token non-monetary incentive.
+In the United States and a few other countries, plasma donors receive cash compensation for their time and efforts as they may donate frequently, while whole blood donors are encouraged to donate by means of a token non-monetary incentive.

 Plasma Safety and Viral Inactivation:

 Following cases of virus transmission from blood and blood products in the 1980’s, in particular HIV, the plasma industry has implemented strict controls to ensure that only plasma from non-infected donors is used to make plasma products.
 A variety of measures have been introduced to increase the safety of plasma, some of them introduced by the Plasma Proteins Therapeutics Association (PPTA), the commercial plasma industry group.
 A set of measures promulgated by PPTA is the “Quality Plasma Program” (QPP) which includes quarantine of donors’ first plasma donation, plasma inventory holds, donor selection and donation screening by nucleic acid testing (NAT) for HIV, Hepatitis B and C.